ablochha/Resume/Networking/README.md

   store files as `ROOT/username/relative/path/to/file`.
 If not given, default to `/tmp/hftpd`.

-  If the directory does not exist, your program should create it.

 * `-t` / `--timewait SECONDS`

   The number of seconds to spend in the *TIME_WAIT* state before exiting.
 If